embiem/monorepo-base/README.md

 - `npm run lint` - Run linting
 - `npm run clean` - Clean build artifacts

+### Adding a new dependency

+When you install a dependency, you should install it directly in the package that uses it.
+The package's package.json will have every dependency that the package needs.
+This is true for both external and internal dependencies.

+Here is an example: `npm install jest --workspace=web --workspace=@repo/ui --save-dev`

 ### Database Management

 The project uses Drizzle ORM with PostgreSQL.
 Database schema and migrations are centralized in the shared package: